Gender pay gap

-The global gender pay gap now stands at 68.5%.
-Recently, the pay gap has decreased most rapidly in Global South countries.
+The global unadjusted gender pay gap is 68.5%.
+Recently, the pay gap has decreased most rapidly in Global South developing countries.
 In the European Union, there has been little change in the gender pay gap in the 21st century.
-In the United States, the pay gap has likewise held steady, although in 2023 the pay gap actually increased across all age groups, as men's wages have increased at a higher rate than women's.
+In 2024 in the United States, according to Pew Research, women earned 85% as much as men, slightly up from 81% in 2003.
+Developed Asian economies have also entered a stage of relative stability, yet income disparities remain relatively larger compared with those in Western economies.